Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Properties of the operator

+\begin{rema} We note that in the context of the Lumer--Phillips theorem, the maximal dissipativity established in Lemma \ref{lemm2} already ensures that the operator is densely defined.
+The constructive proof provided above further characterizes the operator's core in terms of smooth functions. \end{rema}

-In summary, the operator \( \mathcal A \) is closed, densely defined, and maximally dissipative on the energy space \( \mathcal{H} \).
-By the Hille--Yosida theorem, it therefore generates a \( C_0 \)-semigroup of contractions \( \{e^{t\mathcal A}\}_{t \geq 0} \) on \( \mathcal{H} \).
-This establishes the well-posedness of the associated forward problem, which we analyze in the following section.
+In summary, the operator $\mathcal{A}$ is closed, densely defined, and maximally dissipative on the energy space $\mathcal{H}$.
+By the Lumer--Phillips theorem, $\mathcal{A}$ generates a $C_0$-semigroup of contractions $\{S(t)\}_{t \ge 0}$ on $\mathcal{H}$.
+This ensures the well-posedness of the abstract Cauchy problem associated with \eqref{a}, providing the existence, uniqueness, and regularity of solutions required for the inverse analysis in the following sections.